-University of Houston participates in a number of events throughout the year which benefit the greater Houston community.
-Many students are actively involved in helping their fellow Houstonians through events such as Earth Day, Back to School Fest, and March of Dimes.
+University of Houston participates in a number of community service and community outreach events throughout the year which benefit the greater Houston area.
+Many students are actively involved in helping their fellow Houstonians through events such as 9/11 Day of Service, Back to School Fest, and March of Dimes.
 Learn more about the events UH Community participates in annually below:

 9/11 Day of Service and Remembrance

 9/11 Day of Service brings together UH students, alumni, staff, faculty and friends of the university to commemorate the tragedies that occurred on September 11, 2001 by volunteering.
 Coogs gather annually at the Houston Food Bank to scan, sort and package food to feed food-insecure families in the Houston area.

 Cougar Red Readers connects student athletes to 3rd graders at a neighboring 3rd Ward grade school.
 Student athletes read to the elementary students helping them develop a love for reading while combating illiteracy.

 For almost 20 years UH has hosted the annual March of Dimes March for Babies walk to help raise funds and awareness about the dangers of premature birth.
 UH, corporate and personal teams spend months fundraising using unique and exciting ideas.
 Houston's MOD walk is the largest in the country with almost 40,000 walkers.

 Martin Luther King Jr. Day of Service